kislerdm/gcp-data-pipeline-case-study/README.md

 ## Demo

-API contract can be found [here](https://app.swaggerhub.com/apis/kislerdm/ginkgo/v1.0).
+Interactive API contract can be found [here](https://app.swaggerhub.com/apis/kislerdm/ginkgo/v1.0).
+To communicate with the platform, please request the API access key.

 ## Development